 12. Certificate to be signed by the registering officer

-When all the documents submitted by the person for their registration before the registrar are verified then it is the duty of the officer to provide a duly signed certificate by the officer to the person who presented it.
+When all the documents submitted by the person for their registration before the registrar are verified then the officer has to provide a duly signed certificate by the officer to the person who presented it.

 13. Duty to return registered documents

-When the document registration process is completed then it is the duty of the officer to return all the necessary documents to the person or any nominated person who presented them for their registration.
+When the document registration process is completed then the officer has to return all the necessary documents to the person or any nominated person who presented them for their registration.

 14. Power to seize certificate